qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

   SpatiaLite` then allows you to open the database connection, select the type of data you want (points, lines, or polygons) and choose tags to import.
-  This creates a SpatiaLite geometry layer that you can add to your project by clicking on the |mActionAddSpatiaLiteLayer|
+  This creates a SpatiaLite geometry layer that you can add to your project by clicking on the |addSpatiaLiteLayer|
   :sup:`Add SpatiaLite Layer` toolbar button or by selecting the
-  |mActionAddSpatiaLiteLayer| :menuselection:`Add SpatiaLite Layer...` option
+  |addSpatiaLiteLayer| :menuselection:`Add SpatiaLite Layer...` option
   from the :menuselection:`Layer` menu (see section :ref:`label_spatialite`).

 .. index:: PostGIS, PostgreSQL